It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Major 'boss' fights in the Claymore anime take several episodes to defeat, and as a result the weakening of each boss fits every bullet point of this trope to a tee.
 Even the obligatory constant taunting.

-- In Fate/Stay Night the anime, Saber and Shirou's battles against Gilgamesh and Berserker — the two strongest opponents they face in the series are also examples of monster weakening.
+- In Fate/stay night the anime, Saber and Shirou's battles against Gilgamesh and Berserker — the two strongest opponents they face in the series are also examples of monster weakening.
 In the beginning they are no match for their opponents, but in a rematch and after fighting for so long, the enemies attacks seem less effective, and their defenses are penetrated easier.
-To be fair, the heroes do improvise ways to overcome their enemies, but they are still inexplicably able to withstand more punishment than they could the first time.

 - Especially odd in Gilgamesh's case.
 Canonically, he is the single most powerful Servant, PERIOD.
 It's generally agreed that, while not the most powerful character in the Nasu Verse (Zelretch and Archetype Earth can probably beat him), against any other Servant there is no reason he should ever lose.
 The only reason Enuma Elish is survivable at all is because he's deliberately holding back its full strength.
 The guy is deliberately lowering his own difficulty, mainly due to his galactic-sized ego.
 If he was a bit less arrogant and a bit more of a Combat Pragmatist, he'd wipe the floor with everyone.